abhiabhi0/obsidan-programmerCave/Java/String.md

 1. String s="welcome";

-Each time you create a string literal, the JVM checks the "string constant pool" first.
+Each time you create a string literal, the <mark class="hltr-o">JVM checks the "string constant pool" first</mark>.
 If the string already exists in the pool, a reference to the pooled instance is returned.
 If the string doesn't exist in the pool, a new string instance is created and placed in the pool.
 For example:

 1. String s1="Welcome";
 2. String s2="Welcome";//It doesn't create a new instance